Lake Mary Sprinklers · Central Florida guide

 But I will share with you what I do.
 When I’m evaluating someone’s lawn in Florida, I look at how the different zones cover different areas due to shade, wind blockage from trees and buildings and turf versus shrub percentages.

-Because you need to water long enough to satisfy the driest area on the zone (see DULQ above), and since 9 out of 10 lawns in Florida have sandy loam soil, I set the zone times like this:
+Because you need to water long enough to satisfy the driest area on the zone (see DULQ above), and since 9 out of 10 lawns in Florida have sandy loam soil, I set the zone times like this for Central and South Florida

 On clay soil which I used to work with in Atlanta I would setup run-times as: Rotors full sun 10 minutes.
 Sprays full sun three minutes.
 Cycle soak as necessary.